Gender gap in Pakistan

 The gender gap in Pakistan refers to the differences between men and women in Pakistan in terms of social, political, and economic participation and rights.
 The gender gap uses the gender ratio of Pakistan to compare the disparities between men and women in different fields, which mainly disadvantage women.
-According to the Global Gender Gap Index 2022, Pakistan ranks second to last in terms of the Gender Gap, with only 56.4% of its gender gap closed, a 0.8 percentage point increase from 2021.
+According to the Global Gender Gap Index 2022, Pakistan ranks second to last in terms of the gender gap, with only 56.4% of its gender gap closed, a 0.8 percentage point increase from 2021.
 By percentage, men form about 51.46% and women form about 48.54% of the total population of Pakistan.
-The sex ratio of Pakistan is 106.010, that means there are about 106 men for every 100 women in Pakistan.
-The gender gap in Pakistan includes comparisons of gender differences in health, educational, legal, economical, and political aspects.
+The sex ratio of Pakistan is 106.010, meaning there are about 106 men for every 100 women in Pakistan..

 Demographic disparity

 General population gap

 Provisional results from the 2017 6th Population & Housing Census indicated that Pakistan had 106,449,322 men, 101,314,780 women, and 10,418 transgender people.
 By percentage, men form 51%, women 48.76%, and transgender people 0.24% of the total population of Pakistan.
 The male-female sex ratio of Pakistan is 105.07, which means there are 105 men for 100 women in Pakistan.

 According to 2018 estimates by the World Bank, women constitute 48.54% of the Pakistani population.